| DEVELOPMENT

 transferred to CPF members' Ordinary Accounts (OA), whose funds can be used

+for property purchases and other investments.
 To improve retirement adequacy for CPF members,

 the Government has decided to transfer MA overflows into the Special Account